dibyendu/unrelyzer/README.md

 # Unrelyzer <sub><sub>A static analyzer for *C*-like unreliable programs</sub></sub>  &nbsp;&nbsp;&nbsp;&nbsp;  [![Build Status](https://travis-ci.com/dibyendu/unrelyzer.svg?token=Fmprwqf3vgryk9DgxNcZ&branch=master)](https://travis-ci.com/dibyendu/unrelyzer)
-The tool resides in the directory named `code`.
-It parses any language defined by the [`Mini-C`](http://jamesvanboxtel.com/projects/minic-compiler/minic.pdf#page=2 "Mini-C grammar rules") grammar.
+The tool parses any language defined by the [`Mini-C`](http://jamesvanboxtel.com/projects/minic-compiler/minic.pdf#page=2 "Mini-C grammar rules") grammar.
 Each arithmetic and boolean operation in the program is probabilistic/unreliable.
 This tool statically analyze the program using **Abstract Interpretation**.
 As byproduct it also generates **Parse-Tree**, **Abstract-Syntax-Tree** and **Control-Flow-Graph** for the program.

 The type of programs it can analyse are similar to that of `C`.
 A specimen `input` file is shipped that states all the *necessary constraints* that any program parsable by this tool must follow.
 It also contains few sample code blocks.